-I am a Killam and NSERC Postdoctoral Fellow in Amy Angert’s Lab at the University of British Columbia.
+I am a Plant Resilience Institute Research Associate at Michigan State University, working with David Lowry, Marjorie Weber, and Will Wetzel.
+For my first postdoc, I was at the University of British Columbia working with Amy Angert and Loren Rieseberg.
 I carried out my PhD at the Ecology and Evolutionary Biology Department at the University of Toronto under the supervision of Marc Johnson.

 I study evolutionary ecology across large spatial scales with of focus on understanding range-wide differences in adaptive traits.
 I use a combination of latitudinal surveys, common gardens, plant chemistry, and landscape genomics to research geographical variation in trait evolution.
 My research program uses these approaches to understand rapid evolution to climate change, assumptions of assisted migration, and latitudinal gradients in biotic interactions.
 Specifically, I aim to address three core questions: